-communicate

-with these

-people in other

-Google services

-like Gmail,

-Photos and

-Assistant.

-With your consent, such as when you choose to share your location with Google Location Sharing.
+- communicate with these people in other Google services like Gmail, Photos and Assistant. - With your consent, such as when you choose to share your location with Google Location Sharing.

-Why and how we process What data is processed Legal grounds index and display it on Google services.
+Why and how we process data What data is processed Legal grounds index and display it on Google services.
 We can help you share your location using Google Location Sharing, so that others can find you on a map, or know your estimated time of arrival.
 As described in the Sharing your information section, we'll share personal information outside of Google when we have your consent, and provide you with controls to review and manage third party apps and sites you have given access to data in your Google Account. you've synced with your Google Account, your views and interactions with content and ads, and your activity on third-party sites and apps that use our services.
-You can review and control activity data stored in your Google Account in My Activity.
-Location information, such as may be determined by GPS, IP address, and other data from sensors on or around your device, depending in part on your device and account settings.
-Information from publicly accessible sources, such as information
+You can review and control activity data stored in your Google Account in My Activity. • Location information, such as may be determined by GPS, IP address, and other data from sensors on or around your device, depending in part on your device and account settings.

 Why and how we process data What data is processed Legal grounds that's publicly available online (like if your name appears in a local newspaper article) or from other public sources.
 Information from our trusted partners, such as from directory services who provide us with business information to be displayed on Google's services, or security partners who provide us with information to protect against abuse.
-To maintain and improve Google services, products, and features To maintain the service so it works as intended, such as debugging the service, tracking issues or troubleshooting issues.
-Examples of processing activities: • We continuously monitor our systems to look for problems.
-And if we find something wrong with The information processed will depend on how you use Google services and your settings but could include the following: Things you create or provide to us: Content you create, upload, or receive (like photos, videos, emails, docs The legal grounds for processing this information will depend on how you use Google services and your settings but could include the following: To perform a contract with you, such as using logs of interactions with Google apps to ensure they are working as intended.
-When necessary for our legitimate interests and those reviewing activity started allows us to fix things more quickly.
+To maintain and improve Google services, products, and features To maintain the service so it works as intended, such as debugging the service, tracking issues or The information processed will depend on how you use Google services and your settings but could include the following: The legal grounds for processing this information will depend on how you use Google services and your settings but could include the following: troubleshooting issues.
+Examples of processing activities: We continuously monitor our systems to look for problems.
+And if we find Things you create or provide to us: Content you create, upload, or receive (like photos, videos, To perform a contract with you, such as using logs of interactions with Google apps to ensure they are working as intended.
+When necessary for our legitimate videos, emails, docs something wrong with a specific feature, our legitimate interests and those reviewing activity information collected before the problem started allows us to fix things more quickly.

-- information collected before the problem - We log users' interactions with buttons on apps like Google Maps and Search to help understand if they are functioning as intended.
+We log users' interactions with buttons on apps like Google Maps and Search to help understand if they are functioning as intended.